jpmacdonald/apl/docs/system_architecture.md

 ## Known Limitations

 1. **UI Actor Integration**: The message-passing UI architecture is implemented but not yet fully integrated into the main installation flow.
-2. **Lockfile Utilization**: The lockfile module is present but not currently utilized for dependency pinning.
-3. **DMG Handling**: DMG mounting support is functional for some packages but requires further stabilization for complex bundles.
+2. **DMG Handling**: DMG mounting support is functional for some packages but requires further stabilization for complex bundles.

 ---